 Get this article as a beautiful, easily save as a PDF or print for daily use.

 Get a free copy of our popular eBook “21 Secrets to Dominate the Poker Tables Like a Pro“.

 Gutshot: Phil Laak versus Scott Seiver

 Phil Laak got nicknamed “Unabomber” due to his usual attire of sunglasses and hooded sweaters.
-It must work, for he’s considered one of the best players, having won a bracelet in the 2010 World Series of Poker, beating Polaris, a poker playing computer programme, inventing new terms, and setting the record for longest time spent playing poker in single session.
-Laak may have a reputation for being something of a loose canon, but here he remains calm and serene as the betting against Seiver escalates.
+It must work, for he’s considered one of the best players, having won a bracelet in the 2010 World Series of Poker, beating Polaris, a poker-playing computer programme, inventing new terms, and setting the record for longest time spent playing poker in a single session.
+Laak may have a reputation for being something of a loose cannon, but here he remains calm and serene as the betting against Seiver escalates.
 A twisting turn of events makes this match even more exciting, as the flop and turn are revealed.

 Too soon, bro: Baumann versus Balkin

 She is one of the best in the world and you definitely don’t want to mess with her.
 Because Gaelle Baumann knows her game and has an almost unbreakable poker face she makes a fierce opponent whether she’s playing with other ladies or with the guys.
 One of the few women to make it to the finals of big tournaments, in 2012 she took on Balkin with a hand so elegantly dealt he had to look at twice in order to understand the outcome of the game.
 Très chic!

 The video might be old and very low quality by today’s standards, but the easy to follow instructions make it a classic.
 Learn how to easily shuffle your poker chips like a professional in under five minutes – granted, it might take a little longer and some practice before you can do it as smooth and effortlessly as depicted.
 After you’ve mastered the basic shuffling there’s even a cool trick for you to try!
 So go get your chips and start practicing before your next poker night.